ishara/sonar-examples/projects/code-coverage/combined ut-it/combined-ut-it-multimodule-maven-jacoco/README.md

 This example demonstrates how to collect code coverage by integration tests, tests are located in a separate Java Maven module.
+Sonar aggregates these code coverages to compute an overall code coverage (this feature requires Sonar 3.3).

 Prerequisites
 =============